Table of Contents

 - Shopping Tip #2: If you can, right click on the map image and select View Image.
 This will allow you to view the image on a black background (and possibly larger) without all the clutter on the website.

 - Consider whether you want to hang the map as wallpaper with paste, or whether you prefer a peel-and-stick option.
 Is there someone to help you with installation?
 Can you hire someone?

 - The surface of your wall is a very important consideration.
 Peel-and-stick options generally require a smooth or lightly textured wall, and no flat paint finishes.
 Most of us have slightly textured walls, whether plaster or drywall, so you may have to sand it down and clean the dust off of it afterwards.
 Prep work is sometimes frustrating—you just want to get the fun part going.
 But it’s worth the effort for best possible results.

 - If you paint with a semi-gloss after sanding and cleaning, you’ll need to let it dry for several days so the chemicals in the paint will finish curing.
 If you have specific questions, I had very good luck using the Chat feature on the Limitless Walls site.
 Murals Your Way picked up the phone on the second ring.
 In the meantime, click here for in-depth information on preparing your walls from Murals Your Way.

 If you’re still in the decision-making phase, click here for detailed information on measuring for a mural.

-And just in case you missed this one above, peel-and-stick options are NOT recommended for use over a crib.
+And just in case you missed this point above, peel-and-stick options are NOT RECOMMENDED for use over a crib.